Childminder arrested after Jeffreys Bay toddler found with open wounds

 Gantana said the suspect was taken into custody and was due to appear in the Humansdorp magistrate’s court on Monday on charges of child neglect and assault with intent to do grievous bodily harm.

-Acting provincial police commissioner Major-General Thandiswa Kupiso expressed shock and dismay at the incident.
+Acting provincial police commissioner Maj-Gen Thandiswa Kupiso expressed shock and dismay at the incident.

 “It is disturbing and shocking that priority was given to entertainment and liquor over the safety of a helpless child.